 Rotterdam is the second-largest city in the country and the capital city of the province of South Holland.
 As such, there’s no shortage of accommodation to suit every taste and budget.
 As for those nearby the zoo itself, here’s a quick rundown.

-- Van der Valk Hotel Rotterdam – Blijdorp (4star) is just a short 3-minute walk from Rotterdam Zoo so it’s an excellent choice.
+- Van der Valk Hotel Rotterdam Blijdorp is just a short 3-minute walk from Rotterdam Zoo so it’s an excellent choice location-wise.

-Our Tip: If you want to know where else you can stay in Rotterdam, please read our Hotels in Rotterdam article.
+If you want to know where else you can stay in Rotterdam, please read our full review and recommendations for hotels in Rotterdam.